 Expats will find the cost of living in Turkey to be far more reasonable than in neighbouring European destinations.
-As the Turkish lira is not a strong currency, those earning in a foreign currency can make their money last longer and reach further, even if choosing to live in the popular expat areas or the coastal resort towns.
+As the Turkish Lira is not a strong currency, those earning in a foreign currency can make their money last longer and reach further, even if choosing to live in the popular expat areas or the coastal resort towns.

-Istanbul, the country's largest expat hub and most costly location, was ranked the 185th most expensive expat destination by the 2023 Mercer Cost of Living Survey out of the 227 cities evaluated.
-Like most places, the cost of living in Turkey is directly affected by location and lifestyle.
-Rural villages are cheaper than urban centres.
+Istanbul, the country's largest expat hub and most costly location, was ranked the 130th most expensive expat destination by the 2024 Mercer Cost of Living Survey out of the 226 cities evaluated.
+Ankara is considerably cheaper and ranked 208th.

 Cost of accommodation in Turkey